jundalisay/superblist/content/en/research/hume/treatise/book-1/part-4/section-4b.md

 - These two objects cannot merge their identities.
 - They maintain a separate and distinct identity.

-Therefore, identity is perfectly incomprehensible alone and without the conception of bodies which=
+Therefore, identity is perfectly incomprehensible alone and without the conception of bodies which:
 - are identifiable, and
 - maintain this separate and distinct existence.